 - Transfer the cake batter into the prepared muffin tray.
 Decorate the tops with slivered almonds (if using).

-- Bake for about 18 minutes, or until a toothpick comes out fairy clean.
-Remove the muffins from the oven and allow them to cool down before eating.
+- Bake until a toothpick comes out fairy clean, about 22 minutes.
+Remove the muffins from the oven and allow them to cool down COMPLETELY before eating.

 This recipe only makes 6 muffins, if you like the challenge of having an entire tray of them around you, simply double all the ingredients.